willswats/nixos-config/non-declarative/docs/games/steam.md

 ### Notifications

-Play a sound when a a notification toast is displayed: Disabled
+Play a sound when a notification toast is displayed: Disabled

 When a friend joins a game: Disabled